“Why Can’t I Say No?” - Understanding People-Pleasing from a Therapist’s Lens

 - 5 min read

-If you have ever said yes to hosting a spontaneous dinner party while secretly wishing for a peaceful evening at home, or taken on a project that makes you feel exhausted, all because saying "no" felt like a heavy weight in your throat......
+If you have ever agreed to host a spontaneous dinner party while secretly wishing for a peaceful evening at home, or accepted a project that leaves you feeling exhausted, all because saying "no" felt like a heavy weight in your throat......
 Welcome.
-You're not alone.
+You are not alone.

 Saying “no” can sometimes feel like trying to swallow a pineapple whole.
-You realize you ought to say no, you genuinely wish to, yet your mouth betrays you, and out comes, "Of course, no problem!"
-Before you realize it, you find yourself deeply involved in someone else's tasks, questioning how you ended up as the unpaid emotional support for those around you.
+You understand that you should refuse, and you truly want to, but your words let you down, and you end up saying, "Of course, no problem!"
+Before you know it, you find yourself deeply involved in someone else's tasks, questioning how you ended up as the unpaid emotional support for those around you.

-As a therapist, I often hear clients say, “I just don’t want to disappoint anyone.”
+As a therapist, I often hear clients say, “I really don’t want to let anyone down.”
 “It is easier to do it myself.”
 “If I say no, they will think I am selfish.”
-The "People-Pleaser" is one of the most common and often most exhausted profiles to walk into my sessions.
-They serve as the glue in their social groups and the support system in their jobs, yet internally, they feel as if they are barely getting by.
+The "People-Pleaser" is one of the most common and often most exhausted profiles to come to my sessions.
+They serve as the glue in their social groups and the support system in their jobs, yet internally, they feel like they are just managing to survive.
 The question they ask, often with a bewildered sigh, is: "Why is it so difficult to say 'no'?"

 The simple answer?
 Your brain perceives it as a life-or-death situation.